-Crimes may be reported anonymously to Metro Police by texting 50411, or reported to BYU through EthicsPoint.
-Pictures and video of serious or violent crimes can also be sent through text message to MPD by texting 50411.
-Additionally, all crimes included in the annual security report statistics are included in the report anonymously with no identifying information.
+Crimes may be reported anonymously to BYU Police either by phone or through EthicsPoint.
+Information about EthicsPoint is found on ""EthicsPoint Compliance Hotline" on page 16.
+All crimes included in the annual security report statistics are included in the report anonymously with no identifying information.